-Microsoft 365 Authentication for Prowler¶
+Microsoft 365 Authentication in Prowler¶

 - Service Principal Application (Recommended)